This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Example of a lean-in

-A lean-in is a section of fence that’s angled inwards or even horizontally.
+A lean-in is a section of fence angled inwards or horizontally.
 As you can imagine, this makes it virtually impossible for a dog to climb out.

 The downside is that it can make your yard look more like a prison than a home.
 If you’re desperate to stop your climbing pup, however, it’s one of the most effective options.
 It’s also useful if your local housing regulations limit fence height.